fenrishunter500/FATEBOOK/New Skills.md

 ## Magic Skills and Purity

-During character creation, a Mahou Shoujo can gain additional Purity stress boxes depending on her Magical
+During character creation, a Mahou Shoujo can gain additional Purity stress boxes depending on her Magical skills.
+If two or more of her skills (whether Magic Fight, Magic Shoot, or Magic Utility) is rated at Average (+1) or Fair (+2), she gains

 ## Skill Modifications